SFI-Visual-Intelligence/Collaborative-Coding-Exam/doc/Magnus_page.md

 ======================

 ## Task overview
 In addition to the overall task, I was tasked to implement a three layer linear network, a dataset loader for the SVHN dataset, and a entropy metric.
+This document details that work.

 ## Network Implementation In-Depth
 For the network part I was tasked with making a three-layer linear network where each layer conists of 133 neurons.
 This is a fairly straightforward implementation where we make a custom class which inherits from the PyTorch Module class.
-This allows for our class to have two methods.
-The __init__ method and a forward method.
-When we make an instance of the class we'll be able to call the instance like we would call a function, and have it run the forward method.
+This allows the class to be as simple as two methods; The __init__ method and a __forward__ method.
+Inheriting from the module class allows us to call an instance of the class like a function, and the __forward__ method will be called.

 The network is initialized with the following metrics:
 * image_shape